Project-MCMLXXXIII/mojos/packages/mojos-bots/README.md

 # @mojos/bots

-A bot that monitors for changes in Mojos auction state and notifies everyone via Twitter and Discord.
+A bot that monitors for changes in Mojo auction state and notifies everyone via Twitter and Discord.

 ## Install dependencies